 It’s been a long time since I posted an update here.
 In fact the last post was last autumn, and now we’re clearly well beyond the Spring equinox and heading on towards summer, I suppose.

 The lack of updates is partly because I simply haven’t had any new ideas and partly because my mind has been in a different space, with work and family issues that really don’t need to be aired in public.
 After all, that was never my intention when I started this blog: it was intended to be disconnected from my own life and activities, an anonymous space where I could post opinions and poetry and where the “I” of the narrator didn’t automatically get superimposed on the “I” of the writer or vice versa.
 Continue reading “of mice and birds”

 As anyone who sees this on a desk top and looks beyond the posts to the surrounding information will have realised, I do a lot of writerly things other than this blog.
 There’s the Modern Pagan Prayers project, other books and author mentoring, as well as online courses and occasional workshops.

 Apart from the workshops and book mentoring, which actually need me to show up in person, most of the activities can just tick over without any input, so it’s all fairly relaxed: I don’t go out of my way to market the books and courses – they just sit somewhere online and get found (or not).
 So, occasionally, I receive a small quantity of “passive income”.

-Continue reading “skeletons in the archive”
+Continue reading “across the world”

-Continue reading “in a pickle”
+Continue reading “in vino veritas”